superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 # For more information on quantization methods and their mechanics, please refer to the documentation on quantization at https://qdrant.tech/documentation/guides/quantization.html.
 ```

 One key thing to understand is that RAGAS work inherently with datasets for evaluations for it is a good idea to create a set of questions and ground truth to help create an evaluation dataset to assess our RAG system.
-We are leveraging the dataset [https://huggingface.co/datasets/atitaarora/qdrant_doc_qna](https://huggingface.co/datasets/atitaarora/qdrant_doc_qna) to create our evaluation set from our RAG pipeline and execute it as shown [before](https://www.notion.so/Evaluating-RAG-with-RAGAS-ef0de436a00748c7bba9fd7161cd76cc?pvs=21).
+We are leveraging the dataset [https://huggingface.co/datasets/atitaarora/qdrant_doc_qna](https://huggingface.co/datasets/atitaarora/qdrant_doc_qna) to create our evaluation set from our RAG pipeline and execute it as shown before in the method `create_eval_dataset()` above.

 **Lets evaluate , how good is our RAG !!**